denlly/AI-Tour/docs/python/numpy/numpy.zeros_like.rst

 see others
 -------------

-    empty_like
-    Return an empty array with shape and type of input. ones_like
+-  *empty_like* : Return an empty array with shape and type of input.

-    Return an array of ones with shape and type of input. zeros_like
+-  *ones_like* : Return an array of ones with shape and type of input.

-    Return an array of zeros with shape and type of input. full_like
-    Return a new array with shape of input filled with value. empty
+-  *full_like* : Return a new array with shape of input filled with value.

-    Return a new uninitialized array.
-    ones
-    Return a new array setting values to one. zeros
-    Return a new array setting values to zero. full
+-  *zeros* : Return a new array setting values to zero.
-    Return a new array of given shape filled with value.